-A two-day training session on suicide crisis assessment and intervention, designed for our students, took place on September 22 and 25 at two of our campuses: Arnaud de Villeneuve (Lapeyronie branch) and Nîmes.
+Two days of “Sentinelle” training—a program focused on assessing and responding to suicide crises—for our students took place on September 22 and 25 at two of our campuses: Arnaud de Villeneuve (Lapeyronie branch) and Nîmes.

-This study was conducted under the direction of Dr. Lou Lefevre, Clinical Director of the Department of Emergency and Post-Emergency Psychiatry, and Professor Emilie Olié, Vice Dean for Student Well-being, Student Mental Health, and the Prevention of Sexual and Gender-Based Violence (SGBV) at our Arnaud de Villeneuve Campus in Montpellier, and Drs.
+This study was conducted under the direction of Dr. Lou Lefevre, Clinical Director of the Department of Emergency and Post-Emergency Psychiatry, and Professor Emilie Olié, Associate Dean for Student Well-being, Student Mental Health, and the Prevention of Sexual and Sexist Violence (VSS) at our Arnaud de Villeneuve Campus in Montpellier, as well as Drs.
 Clémentine Estric and Ismael Conejero, hospital practitioners in the Adult Psychiatry Department in Nîmes.
-The ATSM, and more specifically Innah Bandel Sall, Vice President in charge of Health, Social Affairs, and Support, was also deeply involved in this project.
+The ATSM, and more specifically Innah Bandel Sall, Vice President in charge of Health, Social Services, and Support, was also deeply involved in this project.

-The participants, mostly medical and pharmacy tutors, as well as representatives from Montpellier-based associations such as ACM Corpo, the Medley Association, Montpellier Artistic Project (MAP), the Montpellier Association of Midwifery Students (AMESF), the Montpellier Medical Sports Association (ASMM), and Ademmoos, enjoyed a day combining theory, theoretical simulations, scenario-based simulations, and practical information on guidance and care services.
+The participants, mostly medical and pharmacy tutors, as well as representatives from Montpellier-based associations such as ACM Corpo, the Medley Association, Montpellier Artistic Project (MAP), the Montpellier Association of Midwifery Students (AMESF), the Montpellier Medical Sports Association (ASMM), and Ademmoos, took part in a day combining theory, theoretical simulations, scenario-based simulations, and practical information on guidance and care services.

-The Sentinelle training program is designed for individuals—whether members of the public or non-clinical professionals—who are capable and willing to identify and understand psychological distress and suicidal issues among those around them.
-The goal is to strengthen the first link in the prevention chain by making it easier for people in distress to access care.
+The Sentinelle training program is designed for individuals—whether citizens or non-clinical professionals—who are capable of and willing to identify and understand psychological distress and suicidal issues among those around them.
+The goal is to strengthen the first link in the prevention chain by facilitating access to care for those in distress.

 By the end of the training, participants will be able to:

-• To identify people experiencing mental distress within one’s community
+• To identify people experiencing psychological distress within one's community

-• to reach out to her and adapt his approach to her,
+• to reach out to her and adjust how he interacts with her,

 • To refer identified individuals to the appropriate resources